slyfox1186/ffmpeg-build-script/README.md

 By downloading and using this script, you are fully aware of this.

 Use this script at your own risk.
 I maintain this script in my spare time.
-Please do not file bug reports for systems other than Debian based OS's, because I don't have the resources or time to maintain different systems.
+Please do not file bug reports for systems other than Debian based OS's.

 ## Installation